ICIJ/murmur/docs/pages/components/donate-form/doc.md

+---
+title: Donate Form
+description: A form to encourage donations.
+tags: depracted
+---

-A form to encourage donations.
-We usualy put this form inside a modal (here, with Boostrap Vue).
+We usualy put this form inside a modal.

 ::: sample-card
 <div class="p-4 text-center">